Many individuals applying for a new job ask themselves, “should I call to check on my background check?”

 A level 2 background check is a national search that is conducted using fingerprints against state and national crime databases.
 This level of check is used to verify the identity of those in specialized occupations and rule out disqualifying crimes.6 The information in a level 2 check which is NOT included in the level one check is the driving records and social security number verification.

-A level 3 background check includes all the information contained in both level 1 and 2 checks but can sometimes include information beyond the 7-10 year lookback period for a person’s history.
+A level 3 records check includes all the information contained in both level 1 and 2 checks but can sometimes include information beyond the 7-10 year lookback period for a person’s history.
 This type of check is usually the most common background check for a profession, including education, criminal history, employment history, and reference information.

 A Level 4 background check is a less-common check used almost exclusively for corporate executive hires.
 This check includes information in level 2 and 3 searches, a media search, and a federal bankruptcy search.7